uni-halle/quik/README.md

 The benchmark program tries to assign each read in the `<read_file>` to some barcode in the `<barcode_file>`.
 To assess the accuracy of the barcode assignment, a `<label_file>` is required in which the original barcode is specified for each read.

-The benchmark program will finally present precision and recall for several of our k-mer distance barcode calling approaches and will print the associated running time in milliseconds per read.
+The benchmark program will run several of our k-mer distance barcode calling approaches and presents the associated precision and recall as well as the running time in milliseconds per read.
 Usage:

     benchmark_barcode_calling <barcode_file> <read_file> <label_file> <distance_measure> <rejection_threshold>